1jour1vin

 Wine rated (2025 guide) 17,5++/20

-Discreet nose – at this stage (very young), it is difficult to form an opinion of the wine based solely on the nose.
+A subtle nose—at this stage (very young), it’s difficult to get a sense of the wine based solely on the nose.
 But the intensity on the palate is almost explosive.
-Almost, were it not for the iron restraint of the tannins.
-Plums and blackberries, smoky and subterranean minerality, enticing petrichor.
-An iridescent peacock's tail of flavors that defiantly resists the tannins, precisely designed for a long and glorious future.
+Almost, were it not for the iron-clad restraint of the tannins.
+Plums and blackberries, smoky, earthy minerality, and enticing petrichor.
+A peacock’s tail of iridescent flavors that defiantly stands up to the tannins, precisely crafted for a long and glorious future.

 James Suckling